-Trends come and go, but there’s something unshakeable about classic blonde hair.
+Trends come and go, but there’s something unshakeable about classic natural blonde hair.
 Blonde is one of those looks that go through several iterations, depending on what’s in vogue at the moment.
 During the 1950s, coiffed platinum locks took the stage, as bombshell screen sirens sported the hue.
 Just 20 years later, grown-out, sunnier golden blondes became the look during the hippie, free-loving ’70s.
 In the early 2000s, stripey blonde highlights (inexplicably) became the hottest thing ever, which gave way to more natural blonde hair shades like balayage and ombré during late 2010s.

 Even though there’s something special about every shade of blonde out there, it’s this latter natural blonde hair color that’s been quietly doing its job since day one.
 Scroll on to get inspired and find a variety of natural blonde shades to try:

 1. Café Au Lait Curls